Foundation or Concrete Problems in the Industrial District of Seattle

 15. Your basement seems humid, damp or has a musty smell

-This Looks Like a Hard Problem to Fix
+I’m Worried This is a Hard Problem to Fix

 Some foundation problems look like they would be almost impossible to fix, but almost every one can be corrected.